A very strong case can be made to justify the induction of Roger Craig

 There could be no doubt that during his prime that Roger Craig was an integral part of every offensive play.
 Craig initially was a fullback in the pro ranks, but it became clear that he was equally adept at carrying the ball as blocking for others.
 In 1986 he became the first football player to both rush and catch for 1,000 yards each.
 Opposing defenses feared his high knee running style and had to keep all eyes on Craig during every play.

 He was a major part of three Super Bowl Championship teams.
 Despite his groundbreaking style, Craig is often overlooked as he played on some of the most prolific offenses in football and critics have said he was the beneficiary of the great offensive stars (Montana & Rice) around him.
-Regardless, Roger Craig was a brilliant weapon for the 49ers offense and though placing him into the Hall is very much open for debate, he should have received way more consideration than he has thus far.
+Regardless, Roger Craig was a brilliant weapon for the 49ers offense and though placing him into the Hall is very much open for debate, he should have received way more consideration than he has thus far, though the 2020 Blue Ribbon Finalist spot is a promising sign.

 Should Roger Craig be in the Hall of Fame?